edgeryders/edgesense/README.md

 The script that builds the metrics will expect three JSON source files, respectively for: users data, nodes (posts) data, comments data

-Their structure is quite simple and the data used is minimal (the script doesn't mind if the files are more comples provided that the basic information is there).
+Their structure is quite simple and the data used is minimal (the script doesn't mind if the files are more complex provided that the basic information is there).

 #### Users data